-Transfer Points to Loyalty Programs
+Transfering Points to Partner Loyalty Programs

 The fact that Chase partners with so many popular airlines and hotel chains makes transferring points an extremely popular option.
-And, the fact that points transfer to all partners at a 1:1 ratio makes these transfers especially lucrative.
+And, since points transfer to all partners at a 1:1 ratio makes these transfers especially lucrative.

 - United Airlines

 - Iberia Plus

 - Aer Lingus AerClub

 Any of the current Chase transfer partners could be a good fit for a specific destination, though whether or not you should use them depends on where you’re traveling and when.
 And, in case you forgot, Marriott recently combined the Marriott Rewards, SPG, and Ritz-Carlton programs into Marriott Bonvoy – which is a big win if you have a lot of Chase points.